 Pride.com wrote a bit of a tongue-in-cheek article about the types of tops you might run into at a bar.
 The point is that we are as varied in our sexual roles as in our gender expression.

 This is a man who is blatantly exploiting his top privilege.
 He knows he’s in high demand, so he’s cocky about it (pun intended).
 He is a monster that needs to be stopped.
 Despite your desire to go home with him, you mustn’t.
 That will only make him worse.
 Don’t let his corny pickup lines and sleazy smile get to you.
 You are a magical bottom who deserves a goddamn Warlock to top you.

 Some of the best sex I’ve ever had is with drag queens who top.
 I didn’t realize how prevalent drag queen tops are in the gay community, but it’s definitely more than the occasional performer, and that’s because sexual position preference has nothing to do with gender expression.
 Also, PSA, (and not be crass) but when drag queens untuck – and I know this from the times I’ve done drag – they often shoot the biggest loads after.
 (Something about the testies being tucked away for hours!)

 3. The Short Top

 These poor guys are always assumed to be a bottom, especially if they have a plump, bubble butt.
 Sadly, there’s no good way to bring up in conversation that they top without sounding super, sexually aggressive.
 You can’t say, “Oh, I’m actually a top,” when you haven’t reached the sexual part of the convo yet.
-The guy will likely be like, “Okay… well, we were just talking,” The catch 22, however, is that you can only reach the sexual part of the convo if he believes or knows that you’re sexually compatible.
+The guy will likely be like, “OK… well, we were just talking,” The catch-22, however, is that you can only reach the sexual part of the convo if he believes or knows that you’re sexually compatible.
 What is a short top to do?